heig-vd-dai-course/heig-vd-dai-course/05.03-smtp-and-ncat/01-course-material/PRESENTATION.md

 ### ncat

-- ncat is network utility for reading from and writing to network connections
+- ncat is network utility for reading from and writing to network connections.
-- It is used to connect to a remote server (SMTP, HTTP, ...)
+- It is used to connect to a remote server (SMTP, HTTP, ...).
-- We will use it to interact with a SMTP server
+- We will use it to interact with a SMTP server.

 ![bg right contain](./images/ncat.png)